Developers VidTech

 • Built-in observability and alerting to identify issues early

-See how 24i improved their customer-facing analytics with Bitmovin
+See how 24i improved their customer-facing Observability capabilities with Bitmovin

 Public broadcaster or subscription-based streaming service

-For public broadcasters and SVOD platforms, analytics is critical to ensuring a consistently high-quality experience.
+For public broadcasters and SVOD platforms, observability and analytics are critical to ensuring a consistently high-quality experience.
 When viewers are paying for access or relying on your service as a public resource, any playback issue can have immediate consequences.
-That might mean lost subscribers, negative feedback, or reputational damage that affects future programming and partnerships.
+That might mean lost subscribers, negative feedback, or a damaged reputation that affects future programming and partnerships.
 These services need real-time, detailed diagnostics for individual viewer experiences to prevent widespread impact.

 Key needs: